iyoolaoyabiyi/iyoolaoyabiyi/README.md

 > iyoolaoyabiyi@github:~$ whoami
 ```

-I'm Iyo: programmer focused on web technologies and software systems.
+I'm Iyo: a programmer focused on web technologies and software systems.
 Passionate about building practical tools, user-friendly interfaces, and learning deeply.

 ---